lochad/term-project/README.md

 A stretch goal I have is to upload a file (like a CSV) to the program and have it injest it.
 I was overconfident in my c++ abilities.
 I know I could do this in Python relatively quickly, but it took me 30 minutes to learn how to print nicely in c++, so I think this will be further down the road.

 My other stretch goal was to return multiple points.
 I was pretty excited once I completed the search function because I realized how simple it would be.
 It did turn out slightly harder because I had to duplicate the node and distance and use a lot of if statements to make sure it didn't break its own rules, but it was an simpler part of the project.
 I had to change my return type to vector, but it was pretty easy to separate them in the knn and second best functions.

+A surprise stretch goal I had was creating test files.
+Mostly I just copied the structure of the BST homework test file, but I had to hand build a KD tree and create my own tests, and from scratch for search.
+I was not expecting to create these, but it was so helpful to make sure my code was working as it should.
+I didn't think I would be capable of writing tests but it helped me really understand KD trees because I had to hand build it, and understand why my functions did what they did.

 # Resources
 Here are some of my favorite resources for exploring KD trees: